I have this book.

 And here's why you'll be with me on the resurrection of these Quick Crunchy Chicken Noodles -

 - This is an easy dinner.
 Chop, stir fry, eat.

-- Because it's on the stir fry spectrum, the key to this dish is to do all your chopping beforehand.
+- Because it's on the stir fry spectrum, the key to this dish is to do all your preparation beforehand.
 And that means that when it's dinner time you are all ready to go.
 We like that.